Noomi Rapace: Early work

 At the age of seven, Rapace was given her first film role, a non-speaking part in the Icelandic film In the Shadow of the Raven by Hrafn Gunnlaugsson.
 This experience prompted her to be an actress.
 She left home at age 15 and enrolled in a Stockholm theatre school.

-In 1996, Rapace (then Noomi Norén) made her television debut playing the part of Lucinda Gonzales in the long-running soap series Tre kronor.
+In 1996, Rapace (then Noomi Norén) made her television debut playing the part of Lucinda Gonzales in the long-running soap opera series Tre kronor.
 From 1998 to 1999, Rapace studied at the acting school Skara Skolscen.
-She has been engaged at Theater Plaza in 2000–01, Orionteatern in 2001, Teater Galeasen in 2002, Stockholms stadsteater in 2003, as well as at the Royal Dramatic Theatre, all in Stockholm.
+She has been engaged at Theater Plaza in 2000–01, Orion Theatre in 2001, Teater Galeasen in 2002, Stockholm City Theatre in 2003, as well as at the Royal Dramatic Theatre, all in Stockholm.

 In 2007, she won acclaim for her award-winning portrayal of a troubled teen mother in the Danish film Daisy Diamond, directed by Simon Staho.
 She won the two top film awards in Denmark (the Bodil and Robert prize) for Best Actress for her role in the film, which was also selected for the main competition at the San Sebastián International Film Festival.

-In 2009, she played the role of Lisbeth Salander in the Swedish-produced film adaptation of Stieg Larsson's best-selling novel The Girl with the Dragon Tattoo, for which she won the Guldbagge Award (Sweden's top film award), and was nominated for a BAFTA Award and European Film Award.
-She later appeared in the same role in the sequels The Girl Who Played with Fire, and The Girl Who Kicked the Hornets' Nest.
-All three films were subsequently recut as a six-part miniseries aired on Swedish television called Millennium, for which Rapace received a nomination for the International Emmy Award for Best Actress.
+In 2009, she played the role of Lisbeth Salander in the Swedish-produced film adaptation of Stieg Larsson's best-selling novel The Girl with the Dragon Tattoo, for which she won the Best Actress trophy at Guldbagge Award (Sweden's top film award) and Satellite Award, and was nominated for a BAFTA Award and European Film Award in the same category.
+She later appeared in the same role in the sequels The Girl Who Played with Fire and The Girl Who Kicked the Hornets' Nest.
+All three films were subsequently recut as a six-part miniseries aired on Swedish television called Millennium, for which Rapace received a nomination for the International Emmy Award.
 The three film adaptations have earned over $200 million at the box office worldwide.